nest-desktop/nest-desktop/docs/user/usage-external/usage-with-insite.rst

 The client receives activity from the Insite ``Access Node`` on another port (default: ``8080``).

-For more information about Insite, please visit the official `documentation of Insite <https://vrgrouprwth.github.io/insite/>`__ from the VR Group at RWTH Aachen.
+For more information about Insite, please visit the official `documentation of Insite <https://vrgrouprwth.github.io/insite/>`__ from the VR Group of RWTH Aachen.

 |br|